Introduction

 Table of contents

-The split into pretokenisation and reprocessing is primarily a way to make the grammar simpler.
+The separate 'processing' step which can reject matches is primarily a way to make the grammar simpler.

 The main advantage is dealing with character, byte, and string literals, where we have to reject invalid escape sequences at lexing time.